poult-lab/daily-word/english_words_ learning.md

 [adj] They should learn to “eat bitterness,” Mr. Xi instructed, using a colloquial expression that means to endure hardships.

 "used in conversation but not in formal speech or writing" -informal-

+06.predetermined /ˌpriːdɪˈtɜːrmɪnd/

+[adj] Employees may have a stake in their company through stock options, allowing them to buy shares at a predetermined price in the future./The Prince's destiny was predetermined from the moment of his birth...

+"set in advance"